 Our Undergraduate Programs

-We offer classes in 11 modern and 2 classical languages, as well as 9 minors (Arabic, Chinese, French, German, Italian, Japanese, Spanish, Russian and Classics) and 4 majors (Classical Studies, French, German, and Spanish).
+We offer classes in 11 languages, as well as 9 minors (Arabic, Chinese, French, German, Italian, Japanese, Spanish, Russian and Classics) and 6 majors (Arabic, Classical Studies, French, German, Italian and Spanish).

 Our talented faculty make learning about other cultures and literatures a fun and eye-opening experience, and the process of learning another language invariably gives students many fresh new insights into their own language and culture.